wunderwuzzi23/blog/content/posts/2020/husky-ai-threat-modeling-machine-learning.md

 * Bing API Key
 * SSH Access and Keys

-To keep the flow of the post, let us look at those that are most interesting from machine learning point of view.
+To keep the flow of the post, let's filter them to the most interesting ones from machine learning point of view.

-The full list of threats can be seen in the [Appendix](#appendix) - for anything I wanted to test, I added a **"red team opportunity"** note.
+The full list of threats can be seen in the [Appendix](#appendix).
+For anything I want to test, I added a **"red team opportunity"** note.

 ## Identified machine learning threats